skirexwastaken/NumScript/README.md

 ## Requirements

-NumScript doesn't use any non standard Python libraries so you will need to simply download Python.
+NumScript doesn't use any non standard Python libraries so you will need to simply install Python.

 | Works | Python Version |
 |-------|----------------|